perltidy/perltidy/docs/ci_update.md

 entire file is accessible with full data structures, and this allows several improvements to be made.
-These mainly involve either (1) the continuation indentation assigned to comments in unusual circumstances, or (2) the indenation of complex ternary expressions.
+These mainly involve either (1) the continuation indentation assigned to comments in unusual circumstances, or (2) the indentation of complex ternary expressions.
 Some examples are as follows.

 ## Block comment indentation changes before closing braces, brackets and parens